amvjakob/differential-gene-expression/Progress Report/Progress_Report.md

 Virginia Pichler
 March 6, 2019

-- ### What has changed based on the final proposal?
+## What has changed based on the final proposal?

+### Did your dataset change?
+If so, why?
+Have you decided to do a different analysis than what was mentioned in your proposal?
+If so, Why?
 Our datasets and analysis methods have mostly remained the same as detailed in the project proposal.
 The second dataset was subdivided into two seperate datasets, which were generated using different sequencing platforms in the study.
 No rubric was provided to successfully merge these datasets by IDs.
 For this reason, we selected the first of the two datasets (GSE25507), which uses the same ID references as our first dataset (GSE18123).
 As an additional analysis, we will run cluster analysis and PCA on the combined datasets(all data from GSE18123 and first part of data from GSE25507), as well as the subsetted highest ranked genes from the application of machine learning (Python Logistic Regression).

-- ### Task assignments
+### Task assignments

 The tasks of each member will remain the same.
 Yanchao will clean and merge the datasets, test our hypothesis evaluating variables concerning age and batch in autistic individuals and controls and plot the results.
 Benson will focus on interpreting these results based on relevant and comparable data, comparing the statiscal methods used and variables impacting gene expression levels in autism.
 Anthony will apply a machine learning tool to extract highest-ranked genes associated with autism as a predictive model.
 Virginia will conduct a literature review for the basis of motivation in analysing global gene expression in individuals with autism, particularly focusing on associations with the variables.
 She will also review the methodologies used to generate the datasets as valid standards in the field of research.
 Lastly, she will be responsible for project planning and Github repo organisation.

+## What is the progress of the analyses?

-- ### Since your initial proposal, you should have decided more concretely on what methods to use for each step of your analyses, and employed some of those methods.
-- ### Briefly and concisely explain your methodology and progress for the aims you have investigated so far.
+### Since your initial proposal, you should have decided more concretely on what methods to use for each step of your analyses, and employed some of those methods.
+Briefly and concisely explain your methodology and progress for the aims you have investigated so far.
 Which parts were modified and which parts remained the same?

 #### The following are steps that have already been completed.